Tejas1510/Awesome-Javascript-and-React-Project/README.md

 ## Issues
 For major changes, you are welcome to open an issue to discuss what you would like to change.
 Enhancements will be appreciated.

+## Contribution
+Steps to contribute :
+Fork the repository
+Add your folder
+Create a pull request
+Wait for the pr to get merged
+If you like this repo, drop a ⭐